Ancient Skies, Modern Tools: Stellarium in the Classroom Winter 26

 Register

-Workshop 1: Introduction and Basics - July 16 will cover the basics of using Stellarium and how it can be used to visualize various astronomical ideas such as constellations, the celestial sphere, daily motion of the Sun, Moon, planets, and stars, eclipses, retrograde motion, and more.
+2/10 Workshop 1: Introduction and Basics, February 10 will cover the basics of using Stellarium and how it can be used to visualize various astronomical ideas such as constellations, the celestial sphere, daily motion of the Sun, Moon, planets, and stars, eclipses, retrograde motion, and more.
 After the workshop participants will use and play with Stellarium on their own and work through an example lab to familiarize themselves with the software.

-Workshop 2: Stellarium as a Teaching Tool - July 30 will highlight how Stellarium can be used to teach astronomical concepts rather than lecturing using slides.
-ASP staff will demonstrate how to generate data for students to then interpret so they can master basic astronomy ideas.
-After the workshop participants will brainstorm and then develop a Stellarium-based lab or activity they would like to use with their own students.
+2/17 Workshop 2: Stellarium as a Teaching Tool Part 1, February 17 will highlight how Stellarium can be used to generate data that allows students to “discover” astronomical concepts rather than lecturing using slides.
+ASP staff will lead an example lab collecting data to investigate the phenomenon of the rising and setting of the sun.
+After the workshop participants will begin to brainstorm and then develop a Stellarium-based lab or activity they would like to use with their own students and read through an example lab.

-Workshop 3: Participant Showcase - August 13 will invite participants to share and discuss the ideas they have worked on since Workshop 2, getting feedback from their peers and ASP staff.
-The labs participants come up with will live in a shared repository for all to access, use, and modify.
+3/3 Workshop 4: Participant Showcase, March 3 will invite participants to share and discuss the ideas they have explored and are developing after experiencing the first 3 workshops.
+They will get feedback from their peers and ASP staff.
+All labs participants develop will live in a shared repository for all to access, use, and modify.

-- A certificate of completion for participating in 8 clock hours of professional development.
+Participants who complete all 4 workshops and assignments will receive a certificate of completion for participating in 14 clock hours of professional development.

 Attendance/Refund Policy

 Live attendance is strongly encouraged and expected in order to get the most out of the interactive session.
-Recordings will be provided for those who cannot make the live session or who want to review the content.
+A recording will be available for those who cannot attend live or who would like to review the content.
 Full refund is available for cancellations up to 14 days prior to the start of the workshop.
 If you need to cancel please email learn@astrosociety.org.

 Shanil Virani